 - Battery fluid is a corrosive acid solution and can burn or even blind you.
-Don't allow battery fluid to contact your eyes, skin, or clothing.
-Don't lean over a battery when attaching clamps.
+Do not allow battery fluid to contact your eyes, skin, or clothing.
+Do not lean over a battery when attaching clamps.
 If acid splashes in eyes or on skin, flush the area immediately with large amounts of water. - Battery gas is flammable and explosive.
 Keep flame or sparks away from the battery.
-Don't use a booster battery or any other booster source with an output greater than 12 Volts.
-Don't allow cable clamps to touch each other. - Battery posts, terminals, and related accessories contain lead and lead compounds.
-Wash hands after handling. - The battery in this vehicle has a vent hose that should not be disconnected and should only be replaced with a battery of the same type (vented).
+Do not use a booster battery or any other booster source with an output greater than 12 Volts.
+Do not allow cable clamps to touch each other. - Battery posts, terminals, and related accessories contain lead and lead compounds.
+Wash hands after handling.

+• The battery in this vehicle has a vent hose that should not be disconnected and should only be replaced with a battery of the same type (vented).